apache/incubator-heron/website/content/docs/contributors/custom-scheduler.md

 ## Running the Scheduler

-To run the a custom scheduler, the implementation of the interface above must be specified in the [config](../../operators/deployment/configuration).
+To run the a custom scheduler, the implementation of the interfaces above must be specified in the [config](../../operators/deployment/configuration).
 By default, the heron-cli looks for configurations under `${HERON_HOME}/conf/`.
 The location can be overridden using option `--config-path`.
 Below is an example showing the command for [topology submission](../../operators/heron-cli#submitting-a-topology):